-15. As a general rule, C corporations must use the cash method of accounting.
+- 15. As a general rule, C corporations must use the cash method of accounting.
 However, under several exceptions to this rule (e.g., average annual gross receipts of \$5 million or less for the most recent 3-year period), a C corporation can use the accrual method.

+- a.
+True

-True False
+- b.
+False